Network diagnostics for a dedicated server

 -

-Optional: prepare the front-end server for tracing - shut down utilities and applications that may affect the trace result:
+Optional: prepare the external server for tracing — turn off utilities and applications that might affect the trace result:

-- application layer (L7, application layer) - web servers, mail servers, file servers, name servers, peer-to-peer network clients and servers, etc.
+- application-layer (L7) applications — web servers, mail servers, file servers, name servers, peer-to-peer network clients and servers, etc.

 -

-Perform a trace to the address of the dedicated server.The IP address of the dedicated server can be viewed in the control panel: from the top menu, click Products → Dedicated Servers → Servers → Server → Server page → Operating System tab → IP field .
+Run a trace to the dedicated server address.
+You can view the dedicated server's IP address in the control panel: in the top menu, click Products → Dedicated Servers → Servers → server page → Operating System tab → IP field.

-If you are having problems with slow data transfer speeds, measure your connection speed.
+If you encounter issues with low data transfer speed, measure the connection speed.

 We recommend using the iperf3 utility to measure speed.

-1. Prepare a dedicated server for speed measurement
+1. Prepare the dedicated server for speed measurement

 -

-Boot the server in recovery and diagnostic mode To exclude the influence of OS processes on the diagnostic results.
+Boot the server into recovery and diagnostic mode to exclude the influence of OS processes on diagnostic results.

 -